 Areas of Expertise: Drama

-Heather teaches theory and practice on our undergraduate Drama and Performing Arts courses.
+Heather teaches theory and practice on ARU's undergraduate Drama and Performing Arts courses.
 Her research focuses on contemporary devised theatre, adaptation and applied theatre practices, and she is Director of Anglia Ruskin Community Theatre.

 Heather joined Anglia Ruskin in 2016, after leading Drama programmes at The University of Greenwich for nine years and teaching at The University of Nottingham.
 Heather’s teaching and research interests include devising, adaptation, performance space, applied and reminiscence theatre, twentieth-century drama and contemporary performance.